Nifilat/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-## 0x02.
-C - Functions, nested loops
+## 0x04.
+C - More functions, more nested loops

 [0-isupper.c](./0-isupper.c) - Write a function that checks for uppercase character.